ShawnAndrews/ConnectWithGamers/README.md

 Use my [Migrations](#migrations) guide located above.

 ### How was this project developed?
-Using React, Redis, Redux, NodeJS, Mocha, MySQL, and SocketIO.
+Using React, Bootstrap, Redis, Redux, NodeJS, Mocha, MySQL, and SocketIO.

 ## License
 [MIT](https://tldrlegal.com/license/mit-license)